Molasses Pumpkin Pecan Ginger Pie. OMG. It was gone in seconds. Great pie for Thanksgiving. Your family will love it.

 - Bake in the center of a 400F degree oven for 40 minutes.

-- A knife inserted in the center should come out clean.
+When done, a knife inserted in the center should come out clean.

 - Combine the pecans and the corn syrup and spread evenly over the cooled pie.